Print and PDF Options

 Practicum

-Students will learn to apply their knowledge of topics in Indigenous Studies with a local organization whose mandate involves working with and/or for Indigenous peoples.
-To be arranged in consultation with the Program Coordinator.
+Students will apply their knowledge with a local organization whose mandate involves working with and/or for Indigenous peoples.
+Restricted to students in the INDG major.
+To be arranged in consultation with the Undergraduate Supervisor.

 Includes: Experiential Learning Activity